md-plugins/md-plugins/packages/md-plugin-imports/README.md

 ## Installation

-Install the plugin via npm:
+Install the plugin via your preferred package manager:

 ```bash
 # With npm: